 Research has shown that some medications (like thyroid and hormone medications) can create yellow tinges to white hair.
 The same goes for some medicated shampoos.
 Unfortunately, the only way to stop the discoloration is to stop using the shampoo.
 This leads to a difficult decision because you have to choose what is more important to you: the medication’s effects or not having yellow tinges in your hair.
 The choice may be a simple one for you, depending on the reason you’re taking the medication or using the shampoo.
 Regardless, if you’re struggling to decide, don’t hesitate to contact your doctor and get their medical perspective to aid your decision.

 When it comes to the yellowing of your hair, one sneaky culprit you would never suspect is your town’s water supply!
-I grew up in Australia where during the dry season, my Father would switch the property to bore water.
-This water was very hard water with a high amount of minerals in it, making even the most sulfate-filled shampoo impossible to lather!
-A common problem in most desert areas.
+I grew up in West Texas where water was sometimes piped in hundreds of miles.
+By the time the water reached us, it had a super high amount of minerals in it.
 Everyone knew you were not supposed to drink it back then, but many did anyway.
+In other areas with hard water, especially well and bore water, they add in a lot of chemicals.
 Over time minerals will build on the hair shaft.
-You can remove the build-up with clarifying shampoos.
+You can remove the build-up with specialty shampoos.